 First U.S. moon landing since 1972 as private spacecraft touches down on lunar surface

-Houston-based Intuitive Machines says its Odysseus lander touched down on the moon today, becoming the first U.S.-built spacecraft to stick a moon landing in more than 50 years and the first ever by a private company.
+Intuitive Machines' Odysseus lander touched down on the moon Thursday after a historic, nail-biting descent following a last-minute navigation sensor malfunction, becoming the first U.S.-built spacecraft to stick a moon landing in more than 50 years and the first ever by a private company.

-After some adjustments in the final hours, touchdown was expected at 6:24 p.m.
-EST, but mission control in Houston was left in suspense for almost 15 minutes while it awaited confirmation signals from the spacecraft.
+After delaying the final descent by one orbit to press an experimental NASA navigation sensor into service — and to test hurriedly-written software patches to route its data to the lander's flight computer — Odysseus settled to a touchdown at 6:23 p.m.
+EST near a crater known as Malapert A some 186 miles from the south pole of the moon.

+Engineers at Intuitive Machines' Nova control center in Houston expected it to take up to two minutes or so to re-establish communications after landing, but the expected signal was not immediately found.

+Finally, a faint signal was picked up by a communications antenna in the United Kingdom, indicating the spacecraft had, in fact, survived the touchdown.

-Finally, at 6:37 p.m.
-ET, mission control announced: "We can confirm, without a doubt, our equipment is on the surface of the moon and we are transmitting."
-The lander's condition, however, was not yet clear.
+"What we can confirm, without a doubt, is our equipment is on the surface of the moon, and we are transmitting," Mission Director Tim Crain told the flight control team.
+"So congratulations, IM team!
+We'll see how much more we can get from that."

+NASA Administrator Bill Nelson was quick to congratulate Intuitive Machines, SpaceX for the Falcon 9 rocket that launched Odysseus last week from the Kennedy Space Center, and the agency's own commercial moon program, saying they "aced the landing of a lifetime."

+But those sensors failed to operate properly, prompting Intuitive Machines to switch over to a set of NASA sensors that were on board as a technology demonstration.
+Those sensors were not intended for use during landing, but as the descent began, engineers reported they were operating properly to provide the needed navigation data.

-About 12 minutes before touchdown, the main engine ignited at an altitude of just under 20 miles, flipping Odysseus from a horizontal orientation to vertical and dropping straight down toward the surface.
+About 12 minutes before touchdown, the spacecraft's main engine ignited at an altitude of just under 20 miles and a few minutes ater that, Odysseus flipped from a horizontal orientation to vertical, dropping straight down toward the surface.

 As the spacecraft dropped below 100 feet, an innovative camera package, known as "EagleCam," built by students at Embry-Riddle Aeronautical University, was intended to fall away and attempt to photograph the lander's final descent from the side.
 NASA cameras on board the spacecraft will photograph the ground directly below.

-Touchdown came near a crater known as Malapert A, one week after launch from the Kennedy Space Center.
+"We copy you down, Odysseus lander!" the Goonhilly tracking station said on social media.
+"Congratulations to the @int_machines team and fellow partner organisations - we're 'over the Moon' to have played a part!"

-Video from the lander's on-board cameras and the EagleCam cannot be transmitted back to Earth in real time, but Intuitive Machines' engineers at the company's Nova Control center in Houston the first pictures are expected within a half hour or so.
+Video from the lander's onboard cameras and the EagleCam could not be transmitted back to Earth in real time.
+Intuitive Machines' engineers initially said the first pictures were expected within a half hour or so of touchdown, but given the communications issues, those images were expected later.

-A successful lunar landing would mark the first touchdown by a U.S.-built spacecraft since the Apollo 17 mission in 1972 and the first ever by a privately-built spacecraft.
+The successful lunar landing marked the first touchdown by a U.S.-built spacecraft since the Apollo 17 mission in 1972 and the first ever by a privately-built spacecraft.

 Only the governments of the United States, the Soviet Union, China, India and Japan have successfully put landers on the surface of the moon, and Japan's "SLIM" lander was only partially successful, tipping over on touchdown Jan.
 19.